Ayomide-ola/Ayomide_Portfolio-/README.md

 ***Why Gaussian Naive Bayes and Random Forest (GNB and RF)?***
 The died column was picked as the target to build a model that predicts if a COVID-19 patient survived covid-19 or not given independent variables.
 These models where selected because both are used for classification tasks.
 RF builds multiple decision trees and merges their predictions; therefore, it is more accurate and robust to outliers and noisy data.
 GNB is a probabilistic supervised learning model, that uses conditional probability to classify targets.

 The data has outliers hence I chose my primary model as RF, famous for its robustness against outliers, RF model promises to produce more accurate results even when outliers are present.
 GNB on otherhand is a probabilistic model.
-My model question is ***what is the probability a patient will survive, given condition(comorbidities)?
+My model question is *** What is the probability a patient will survive, given condition(comorbidities)?

 ###### Model performance and conclusion.
 ***Note:*** I kindly ask that you look into the project methodology to see the processes that led to this conclusion.